 Bunny ears forms a 2 to 3 foot (61-91 cm.) tall plant with a spread of 4 to 5 feet (1- 1.5 m.) in its native habitat.
 In the home, it is a slow growing plant that will likely reach 2 feet (61 cm.) in height and have about the same width.
 It makes an excellent container plant with its paired 3 to 6 inch (8-15 cm.) long pads, which start out a rosy red and deepen to bright green.

 An interesting bit of bunny ears cactus information is that it does not develop spines.
 Instead, it grows glochids, which are short whitish brown prickles.
 These still have the ability to bite, so caution is urged when handling the cactus.
 If you are lucky, the plant may produce 2 inch (5 cm.) wide creamy yellow flowers in summer, followed by globular purple fruits.

 As with most succulents, you can start new bunny ears plants with a pad taken from the cactus.
 Use extreme caution when removing a leaf because the glochids dislodge easily and are very difficult to remove from the skin.

 Use thick gloves or newspaper to pick up the pad.
-Allow the end to callus for a few days, and then insert into cactus soil.
-Use a good cactus mix for growing bunny ears cactus, or make your own with 40 percent potting soil, 40 percent sand and 20 percent peat moss.
+Allow the end to callus for a few days, then insert into cactus soil.
+Use a good cactus mix for growing bunny ears cactus, or make your own with 40 percent potting soil, 40 percent sand, and 20 percent peat moss.
 The pad usually roots within a few weeks.

 Bunny ears cactus requires a well-drained container for indoor use.
 An unglazed clay pot allows for evaporation of excess moisture, which is a prime killer of these plants.
 They can also grow outdoors but are only hardy in United States Department of Agriculture zones 9 to 11.